willyguggenheim/kubify/README.md

 # By Why ?

+What if you can test the entire cloud on your laptop?!
+Yes, the entire cloud, EXACTLY how it's deployed into AWS!!

-Alright, so what if Docker-Compose, Serverless-Framework, Terraform, CloudFormation, Kubernetes, EKS, Skaffold and Skater Hot Reloader had a baby?
+Alright, so what if LocalStackAWS, Docker-Compose, Serverless-Framework, Terraform, CloudFormation, Kubernetes, EKS, Skaffold and Skater Hot Reloader had a baby?
 This is what it would look like.
 1 Tool To Rule Them All !!

 So you can code at lightning speed.
 So your commits are already tested in full on your machine.
 So you can feel confident about your code before you push it within the first 5 minutes of working at a company !!